 Assess: After summarizing a source, it may be helpful to evaluate it.
 How credible is the source and why?
 Is the information reliable?
 Is this source biased or objective?
 What is the goal of this source?
-Is it a useful source?
-How does it compare with other sources in your bibliography?
-For more information on assessing the credibility of sources see our Evaluating Sources handout.
+How does it compare to other sources in your bibliography?
+For more information on assessing the credibility of sources, see our Evaluating Sources handout.

 Reflect: Once you've summarized and assessed a source, you need to ask how it fits into your research.
 Was this source helpful to you?
-How does it help you shape your argument?
-How can you use this source in your research project?
-Has it changed how you think about your topic?
+How does it help you shape how you think about your topic?